Decarbonized Society

 Scope3

-- Obayashi aims to use 50,000m³ of Clean-Crete® and 100,000 t of electric furnace steel beams per year.
-We will expand the use of these low-carbon materials at construction sites through the introduction of internal carbon pricing, and continue to promote the construction of ZEB and other environmentally friendly construction methods.
+• We aim to use 50,000m³ of Clean-Crete™ and 100,000 t of electric furnace steel beams per year.
+We will expand the use of these low-carbon materials at construction sites through the introduction of internal carbon pricing.
+We will proactively promote the use of Clean-Crete.
+For example, we will in principle mandate the use of Clean-Crete at construction sites where Clean-Crete is usable including projects designed by other companies.
+In addition, we will continue to promote environmentally friendly construction such as ZEB with the aim of 100% ZEB for our design and build projects by FY2030.

 Scope1 Reduction Measures